 My scalp starts to itch, so I place my handcuffed hands on the table, lean my head down, and give it a good scratch.
 Raising my head again, I let out a long sigh.
 ‘I won’t lie to you, ma’am, I did not hear half of what you just said, to be honest.
 My apologies.’
 I finish with a wide smile.

-The lady leaned forward and held my gaze, placing her clasped palms before her.
+The lady leans forward and holds my gaze, placing her clasped palms before her.
 ‘You stabbed your husband twenty times.
 You removed his two eyeballs, cut out his stomach and mutilated his throat… I can’t even continue You have committed such a horrific act.
 Do you think this is a fucking joke?’

 I sigh.
 This must confuse anyone, I know.
 But, you see, these people don’t understand spirituality, juju, or witchcraft.
 They will just attribute everything to mental illness, but I know I am very okay.
-They keep saying this man I killed is my husband.
-Husband ke?
-I’ve told them more times than I can count he’s not my husband and I have never met him in my life.
 I have explained how this ọkọ ọ̀run thing works.
-Mine came in forms, sometimes human, other times in forms even the wildest nightmares could not boast of.
+Mine came in forms, sometimes human, other times in forms even the wildest nightmares cannot boast of.
 He believed we were married in the spiritual world, and so he would come to claim me and all sorts of rubbish.
 I even told them about my mother and how she used to jump from one juju place to the other, showing that as a possible avenue where this calamitous fate had befallen me.
 But did they believe me?
-No, they will rather believe what the ọkọ ọ̀run wants them to, that the body he came in this time was my husband and all the rubbish they’ve trying to make me accept and admit.
+No, they will rather believe what the ọkọ ọ̀run wants them to.
 I mean, how can anyone be married for three years with three children without knowing, especially in a place where they’ve only spent three months?
 They say I ran away, and they’ve been looking for me for two years.
 Is it me that is crazy or them?

 Anyway.
 If they won’t listen to me, perhaps you might.
 Let me tell you how it all started, so you can see that I am not mad, and these people are just hypnotised or something.